MiniHacks/cardforme/packages/backend/research.md

 Benefits:
 -It comes with cellphone protection when you pay your monthly phone bill with your card (up to two $600 claims per 12-month period, $25 deductible).
 -Its intro APR offer is relatively long, giving cardholders one of the longest breaks from interest on balance transfers and new purchases.
 ---
 Company: US Bank <br />
 Card: U.S. Bank Cash+® Visa Signature® Card<br />
-Annual Fee: 0 <br />
-Name in code: us_bank_cash_plus_visa_signature <br >
-Benefits:
-- You can tailor your cash back rewards to the products and services on which you spend the most each quarter.
-- You won’t have to pay an annual fee for this card.
-- This card offers an introductory APR on purchases and balance transfers (for transfers made within 60 days of account opening).
----
-Company: US Bank <br />
-Card: U.S. Bank Cash+® Visa Signature® Card<br />